Possible Emission of Cosmic $X$-- and $\gamma$--rays by Unstable Particles at Late Times: Observable effects

-From relation (\ref{W=W}) one can infer that this is possible only when the changes of ${\cal E}_{\phi}(t)$ at times $t \sim T$ are balanced with suitable changes of $\gamma_{L} (t)$ (i.e. of the velocity $v^{\phi} (t)$ of the considered particle).
+From relation (\ref{W=W}) one can infer that this is possible only when the changes of ${\cal E}_{\phi}(t_{k})$ at times $t_{k} \sim T$ are balanced with suitable changes of $\gamma_{L}^{k} $ (i.e. of the velocity $v^{\phi}_ {k}$ of the considered particle).
 So, in the case of moving unstable particles, an external observer should detect rapid fluctuations (changes) of their velocities at distances $d \sim d_{T}$ from their source.
 These fluctuations of the velocities mean for the observer that the particles are moving with a nonzero acceleration in this space region, $\dot{v^{\phi}} \neq 0$.
 So we can expect that this observer will register electromagnetic radiation emitted by charged unstable particles, which survived up to times $t \sim T$, i.e. which reached distances $d \sim d_{T}$ from the source (see Fig (\ref{f3})).

-This follows from the Larmor formula and its relativistic generalization, which state that the total radiation power, $P$, from the considered charged particle is proportional to $(\dot{v^{\phi}})^{2}$, $P \propto (\dot{v^{\phi}})^{2}$ (see e.g. \cite{Jackson}) and $\dot{v^{\phi}} \neq 0$ implies that there must be $P\neq 0$.
+This follows from the Larmor formula and its relativistic generalization, which state that the total radiation power, $P$, from the considered charged particle is proportional to $(\dot{v^{\phi}})^{2}$ (see eg. \cite{Jackson}):

+(where $ q $ is the electric charge, $ {\epsilon}_{0} $ -- permittivity for free space), and $\dot{v^{\phi}} \neq 0$ implies that there must be $P\neq 0$.
 The same conclusion also concerns neutral unstable particles with non--zero magnetic moment \cite{Jackson,Griffiths}.
 One should expect that the spectrum of this radiation will be very wide: From high radio frequencies, through $X$--rays up to high energy $\gamma$--rays depending on the scale of the fluctuations of the instantaneous energy ${\cal E}_{\phi}(t)$ in this space region.

 Within the model defined by $\omega_{BW}(E)$ the cross--over time $T$ can be found using the following approximate relation valid for ${E_{\phi}^{0}}/{\it\Gamma_{\phi}^{0}} \gg 1 $, \cite{urbanowski-2-2009}: